VillePuisto/VillePuisto/README.md

 - 🔭 I’m currently studying at Turku University of Applied Sciences.
 - 👯 I’m a fourth year Bachelor of Engineering student and my study path is Software Engineering and Project Management.
+- ⚡ Working now in Digital Identity and Cyber Security
 <!--
 **VillePuisto/VillePuisto** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.